lulab/exSEEK_docs/faq.md

 ## How to install and set up the environment

-We have packaged everything into docker and singularity.
-The easiest and recommended way is via Singularity.
+We have packaged everything into [exSEEK docker image](https://hub.docker.com/r/ltbyshi/exseek)

-You can refer to this doc's [Singularity part](installation.md)

 ## How to use exSEEK